National Centre for Physics

 The National Centre for Physics (NCP) is a federally funded research institute and national laboratory co-located near Quaid-i-Azam University in Islamabad, Pakistan.

 Founded in 1999, the site is dedicated to the understanding and advancement of the physical sciences and mathematical logic.
 It closely collaborates and operates under the quadripartite supervision of International Centre for Theoretical Physics (ICTP) in Italy, CERN in Switzerland, and the Pakistan Atomic Energy Commission (PAEC).

 History

-Origins

-Establishing world-class physics research institutes in Pakistan was proposed by a number of scientists.
-The roots of NCP institutes go back to when Nobel laureate professor Abdus Salam, after receiving his doctorate in physics, came back to Pakistan in 1951.
-Joining his alma mater, Government College University, as Professor of Mathematics in 1951, Salam made an effort to establish the physics institute but was unable to do so.
-The same year, he became chairman of the Mathematics department of Punjab University, where he tried to revolutionise the department by introducing the course on Quantum Mechanics necessary for undergraduate students, but this was soon reverted by the vice-chancellor.
-He soon faced the choice between intellectual stagnation or moving to the stimulating environment of a Western institution.
-This period left a deep impression on him and informed his determination to create an institution at which physicists from developing countries could interact with their peers from industrially advanced countries without permanently leaving their own countries.
-This resulted in the founding of the International Centre for Theoretical Physics (ICTP) by Professor Abdus Salam in Italy.

 INSC and INP

 In 1974, Salam envisaged the need for an institution where experts from industrialised nations and learners from developing countries could gather for a couple of weeks once a year to exchange views on various subjects of current interest in physics and allied sciences.
 His suggestion was accepted by the chairman of the Pakistan Atomic Energy Commission (PAEC), Munir Ahmad Khan, and in 1976 the International Nathiagali Summer College on Physics and Contemporary Needs (INSC) was inaugurated at Nathiagali, co-sponsored by ICTP and PAEC, under the directorship of Professor Riazuddin, a student of Salam.
 The same year, Ishfaq Ahmad established the Institute of Nuclear Physics at the University of Engineering and Technology of Lahore, where Salam was invited to give the first lectures on particle physics and quantum mechanics.

 Since then, it has been regularly held without break.